-- (9) The SWE RCC Establishment Provisions describe common organisational and financial arrangements for SWE RCC in Article 5 and in Article 6. - (10) An implementation plan for SWE RCC to provide the tasks listed in Article 37 of Regulation 2019/943 to the TSOs of the SWE SOR is developed in Article 7. - (11) The applicable requirements concerning the Statutes of the SWE RCC are described in Article 8.
-The applicable requirements concerning the Rules of Procedure of the SWE RCC are described in Article 9. - (12) In accordance with the provisions of Article 38 of Regulation 2019/943, the SWE RCC Establishment Provisions clarify the cooperative processes to be taken into account by SWE RCC when developing the working arrangements for the tasks listed in Article 37 of Regulation 2019/943 in line with the applicable legal framework (such as methodologies implementing the SO Regulation, CACM Regulation and FCA Regulation), including the applicable procedures for sharing analysis and consulting with the transmission system operators in the system operation region and, as relevant, with the transmission system operators from Central RCCs and relevant stakeholders and with other regional coordination centres, in line with articles 10 to 12, and a procedure for the adoption of coordinated actions and recommendations in accordance with Article 42 of Regulation 2019/943 in line with article 13. - (13) The basis for the SWE RCC liabilities is detailed in Article 14. - (14) If the RCC established in the SWE SOR is established in (an)other SOR(s), SWE TSOs shall coordinate with the TSOs of the concerned other SOR(s) to ensure that the provisions in the SWE RCC Establishment Provisions are consistent with the provisions to establish the RCC of the other concerned SOR(s) in accordance with Article 35 of Regulation 2019/943. - (15) In accordance with Article 35(2) of Regulation 2019/943, once the SWE RCC Establishment Provisions are approved by the regulatory authorities of the SWE SOR, the SWE RCC shall replace the RSC established pursuant to the SO Regulation by 1 July 2022.
+- (5)(8) The SWE RCC Establishment Provisions specify the Member State of the prospective seat of the SWE RCC in Article 3 and define the Participating TSOs in Article 4. - (6)(9) The SWE RCC Establishment Provisions describe common organisational and financial arrangements for SWE RCC in Article 5 and in Article 6. - (7)(10) An implementation plan for SWE RCC to provide the tasks listed in Article 37 of the Regulation 2019/943 to the TSOs of the SWE SOR is developed in Article 7. - (8)-The applicable requirements concerning the Statutes of the SWE RCC are described in Article 8.
+The applicable requirements concerning the Rules of Procedure of the SWE RCC are described in Article 9.

+- (10)(12) In accordance with the provisions of Article 38 of the Regulation 2019/943, the SWE RCC Establishment Provisions clarify the cooperative processes to be taken into account by SWE RCC when developing the working arrangements for the tasks listed in Article 37 of the Regulation 2019/943 in line with the applicable legal framework (such as methodologies implementing the SO Regulation, CACM Regulation and FCA Regulation), including the applicable procedures for sharing analysis and consulting with the transmission system operators in the system operation region and, as relevant, with the transmission system operators from Central RCCs and relevant stakeholders and with other regional coordination centres, in line with articles 10 to 12, and a procedure for the adoption of coordinated actions and recommendations in accordance with Article 42 of the Regulation 2019/943 in line with article 13. - (13) The basis for the SWE RCC liabilities is detailed in Article 14. - (11)(14) If the RCC established in the SWE SOR is established in (an)other SOR(s), SWE TSOs shall coordinate with the TSOs of the concerned other SOR(s) to ensure that the provisions in the SWE RCC Establishment Provisions are consistent with the provisions to establish the RCC of the other concerned SOR(s) in accordance with Article 35 of Regulation 2019/943. - (12)(15) In accordance with Article 35(2) of the Regulation 2019/943, once the SWE RCC Establishment Provisions are approved by the regulatory authorities of the SWE SOR, the SWE RCC shall replace the RSC established pursuant to the SO Regulation by 1 July 2022.